Origins of Lahore: Alexander Burnes

 “It is said that Cabool was formerly named Zabool, from a kaffir, or infidel king, who founded it; hence the name of Zaboolistan.
 Some authors have stated, that the remains of the tomb of Cabool, or Cain, the son of Adam, are pointed out in the city; but the people have no such traditions.
 It is, however, a popular belief, that when the devil was cast out of heaven, he fell in Cabool.
 In Cabool itself there are not exactly traditions of Alexander, but both Herat and Lahore are said to have been founded by slaves of that conqueror, whom they call a prophet.
 Their names were Heri (the old name of Herat) and Lahore.
 Candahar is said to be an older city than either of these.”

 But the entire absence of the name of Lahore, or any city with a name approaching it, which may be fairly identified with it, in the writings of the historians of Alexander, coupled with the fact that no coins of Indo-Bactrian or Indo-Scythic dynasties have been discovered at Lahore or in its neighbourhood.

 Xuanzang

-Xuanzang, pronounced as Hsüan-tsang, was a Chinese buddhist monk, scholar, traveller, and translator, who visited the Punjab in seventh century (630) A.D.
-He describes the town of Lahore as, “chiefly inhabited by brahmins.”.
-The city has strong cultural roots in brahminical traditions which were lost with the invasion by Arabs.
+Xuanzang, pronounced as Hsüan-tsang, was a Chinese Buddhist monk, scholar, traveler, and translator, who visited the Punjab in the 7th century (630) A.D.
+He describes the town of Lahore as “chiefly inhabited by Brahmins.”